storybookjs/marko/docs/workflows/build-pages-with-storybook.md

 #### Mocking imports

 It is also possible to mock imports directly, similar to Jest, using webpack’s aliasing.
-This is useful if your component makes network requests directly.
+This is useful if your component makes network requests directly via a library, such as [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch).

 ```js